Money-Saving Dry Cleaning Alternatives for Second-Hand Finds

 Dear Dollar Stretcher,

 I love second hand stores and thrift stores that have bag sales.
 I often walk away with a lot of clothes that are “dry clean only” on the tag.
-Being a frugal shopper, I enjoy finding nice pieces for only $25 a bag.
-But the joy ends when it’s time to have them cleaned.
+Being a frugal shopper, I enjoy finding nice pieces for cheap, but the joy ends when it’s time to have them cleaned.

-I can’t seem to justify spending a lot of money dry cleaning a $25 bag of clothes.
-Are there alternatives to dry cleaning or places that your readers have experienced that are relatively inexpensive?
+I can’t seem to justify spending a lot of money on dry cleaning.
+Are there alternatives to dry cleaning that won’t ruin my clothing?

 Renee